Compare the best business bank accounts in the US (2025)

 3. Which bank is best for business accounts in the US?

-4. Can I open a business account alongside a business bank account?
+4. Can I open a business account in addition to a personal bank account?

-Yes, many businesses use both a traditional bank account and a fintech business account.
-This combination allows access to traditional banking infrastructure and credit options while benefiting from the cost-effective international transfers and advanced features fintech solutions provide.
+Yes, many businesses use both traditional bank accounts and fintech business accounts.
+This combination allows access to traditional banking infrastructure and credit options while benefiting from the cost-effective international transfers and advanced features that fintech solutions provide.

 5. Do I need a business account as a sole proprietor?